needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 1. To highlight a specific part / window of the Editor (e.g., the Inspector) or block interactions with it
 1. To highlight a specific control (e.g., the Play button in the top bar) or block interactions with it
-1. To highlight a specific property in the inspector, a specific label, or a specific object in the Scene/Project view
+1. To highlight a specific property in the Inspector, a specific label, or a specific object in the Scene/Project view

 **How-to**